neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/neuroblueprint.md

 Unfortunately this is typically not the case, with researchers often re-coding pipelines from scratch and in isolation.

-A lack of standardised data format for systems neuroscience is a major obstacle to realising the benefits of automation.
+A lack of standardised data formats for systems neuroscience is a major obstacle to realising the benefits of automation.
-Have you ever borrowed a colleagues analysis scripts, only to spend the next few hours changing the code structure to fit your data?
+Have you ever borrowed a colleagues' analysis script, only to spend the next few hours changing the code structure to fit your data?
 Lack of data standardisation wastes time, prohibits effective collaboration and at worst leads to mistakes in analysis and reporting.
-It becomes impossible for the community to build high-level preprocessing and analysis pipelines.

-To address these problems, the [Neuroinformatics Unit](https://neuroinformatics.dev/) at the SWC have developed an easy-to-use data standardisation framework, [**NeuroBlueprint**](https://neuroblueprint.neuroinformatics.dev/).
-This blog motivates the need for data standardisation at the SWC and provides an introduction to **NeuroBlueprint**, highlighting its place within the current data standardisation landscape.
+To address these problems, the [Neuroinformatics Unit](https://neuroinformatics.dev/) have developed an easy-to-use data standardisation framework, [**NeuroBlueprint**](https://neuroblueprint.neuroinformatics.dev/).
+This blog motivates the need for data standardisation and provides an introduction to **NeuroBlueprint**, highlighting its place within the current data standardisation landscape.